rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-ELK/index.md

 **Topology Description**

 * Three routers (GO, MS, MT) interconnected in a linear topology with point-to-point /31 links.
 * Dynamic routing via OSPF.
 * IPFIX flow export to the **Fleet Server**.
 * Elastic Agent installed to receive flows and send them to Elasticsearch.
 * Data visualization and analysis via Kibana.
-*   `br-lab` external network connects the network elements to the ELK stack.
+* External network `br-lab` connects the network elements to the ELK stack.

 ---